 Opt to head out for more wildlife safari drives in an open safari vehicle to make the most of your time here.

 Enjoy another wildlife safari drive in our touring vehicle and keep your eyes peeled for some of the famous wildlife.

 Drive to the historical city of Swakopmund.

 Watch the beautiful desert landscape go by en route to western Namibia.

 Spend two nights in the area exploring this historical town or trying some of the numerous activities available, such as sandboarding or a skydiving.

 Swakopmund has bizarre lunar landscapes, unforgettable sunsets, and prehistoric Welwitchia plants.

 Spend a day exploring all the area has to offer.
-Optional activities include sandboarding, skydiving, quad biking and a township tour.
+Optional activities include sandboarding, skydiving, and a township tour.

 Travel into the beautiful Namib Desert, stopping at Walvis Bay on the way.

 Get a real feel for the Namib Desert as we spend hours crossing this empty region.